mitburr/Insurrection/README.md

 - You will play against 3 opponents, and your name will be VerySmartAndCool VolterEmployee.
 Sick name btw, wish it were mine.
 - Only the Contessa, Assassin, and Duke cards have been implemented.
 - AI makes random decisions.
-Considering that you basically can't bluff because one of the other three AI will challenge 7/8 of the time, and AI will bluff extremely recklessly.
+Considering that: you basically can't bluff because one of the three AI will challenge 7/8 of the time.
+Also AI will bluff extremely recklessly.
 - Cards won't be redrawn after any player reveals to counter a challenge.
 - The treasury has no coin limit.

-##Extensions and Known Issues
+## Extensions and Known Issues

 # _Known bugs:_